tjdaley/prompting/README.md

 If you are using local file storage for your prompt templates, you do not need a configuration file as the default values will look for templates in ```prompts/templates``` and enable the LRU cache.

-You only need to define environment variables if you want to override the behavior.
+You only need to define environment variables if you want to override this behavior.

 The *env* file for these values is ```.prompting_env``` and must be in the folder from which you start your app.